Spring 2026 Meeting

 Step 1: Register interest

 Start by registering your interest.
-This includes a short set of questions to help us understand your role, current priorities, and areas of interest.
-This helps us ensure the discussion remains relevant and peer-level.
+This includes a short set of questions to help us understand the decisions on your radar and help shape the final agenda.

 Step 2: Confirming fit